galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 {: .agenda}

+# Data preparation for XCMS

+The **XCMS** {% icon tool %} R package is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments using the R package CAMERA ({% cite CAMERA %}).
+This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.

+The first Galaxy module, **MSnbase readMSData** {% icon tool %}, is meant to read files with open format as `mzXML`, `mzMl`, `mzData` and `netCDF`, which are independent of the constructors' formats.
+First of all, you need to upload your data (that should be in one of the cited open formats) into Galaxy.

 ## Importing the LC/MS data into Galaxy

 In metabolomics studies, the number of samples can vary a lot (from a handful to several hundreds).
 Thus, extracting your data from the raw files can be very fast, or take quite a long time.
 To optimise the computation time as much as possible, the W4M core team chose to develop tools that can run single raw files for the first steps of pre-processing in parallel, since the initial actions in the extraction process treat files independently.

 Since the first steps can be run on each file independently, the use of **Dataset collections** in Galaxy is recommended, to avoid